jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Sea Serpent.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Capsize (Ex): >
-SpecialAbilities: Capsize (Ex) A sea serpent can attempt to capsize a boat or ship of its size or smaller by ramming it as a charge attack and making a combat maneuver check.
+    A sea serpent can attempt to capsize a boat or ship of its size or smaller by ramming it as a charge attack and making a combat maneuver check.
 The DC of this check is 25 or the result of the boat captain's Profession (sailor) check, whichever is higher.
+  Elusive (Su): >
-Elusive (Su) Sea serpents have long been the stuff of maritime legends, but despite countless attempts to hunt them, they are rarely encountered unless they wish it.
+    Sea serpents have long been the stuff of maritime legends, but despite countless attempts to hunt them, they are rarely encountered unless they wish it.
 As a fullround action while in water, a sea serpent can move up to its run speed (300 ft.) without leaving any trace of its passing (identical in effect to a pass without trace).
 An elusive sea serpent gains a +40 circumstance bonus to its Stealth check.
 In addition, except when in combat, a sea serpent is considered to be under the effects of a nondetection spell.
 Both of these spell effects are at caster level 20th and cannot be dispelled.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: